Hufnagels/simple-socketio-esp32-cam/README.md

 - Client rewrite into React.
 - Server side send to connected clients the camera id-s (ESP32CAM- < IP >)
 - Sketch:
-- - config page in AP mode (save config to sd)
+- - config page in AP mode
+    - save config to sd)
-- - - add name (like: Livingroom)
+    - add name (like: Livingroom)